cbcrg/nf-phdcourse19/README.md

 #### Exercise 2.3

-Use the command `tree -a work` to see how Nextflow organises the process work directory.
+Use the command `tree work` to see how Nextflow organises the process work directory.

 #### Recap